alphagov/performanceplatform-documentation/stageprompt.rst

 - It gives you an abstraction layer in case you change analytics providers in future
 - It provides a controlled vocabulary which allows you to compare your user journey with others more easily

-Strageprompt is the 'glue code' for integrating the page with the analytics provider allowing you to easily record events such as *user loads page x* or *user opens inline help module y*
+StagePrompt is the 'glue code' for integrating the page with the analytics provider allowing you to easily record events such as *user loads page x* or *user opens inline help module y*